James St. Clair Morton

-Early life and career
+Early life and engineering career

-Morton was born in Philadelphia, Pennsylvania to Samuel George Morton and Rebecca Pearsall, the oldest of eight children.
-At the age of 14, he entered the University of Pennsylvania and when he was 18, he attended the United States Military Academy, where, in 1851, he graduated 2nd in a class of 42.
-He was assigned to the Corps of Engineers and was the assistant engineer of construction of forts around Charleston, SC, such as Fort Sumter, from 1851 to 1852.
-Afterwards, he was the assistant engineer of construction at Fort Delaware until 1855, when he returned to the United States Military Academy to teach as an assistant professor of mathematics and military engineering for two years.
+Morton was born on September 24, 1829, in the Germantown neighborhood of Philadelphia, Pennsylvania.
+He was the oldest of eight children of Samuel George Morton and Rebecca Pearsall.
+At the age of 14, he entered the University of Pennsylvania.
+He graduated in 1851, second in his class, from the United States Military Academy.
+He was assigned to the Corps of Engineers and served as the assistant engineer of construction of forts around Charleston, SC, including Fort Sumter, from 1851 to 1852.
+He served as the assistant engineer of construction at Fort Delaware until 1855, then returned to the United States Military Academy to teach as an assistant professor of mathematics and military engineering for two years.
 On April 1, 1854, Morton was promoted to second lieutenant in the Corps of Engineers.
+From June 1857 to March 1858, he served as assistant engineer of construction of fortifications at Sandy Hook to protect New York City.
+He was appointed as engineer and superintendent of the New York lighthouse district by the Treasury Department.

-Rejecting the contemporary military strategy of the time, Morton became a strong advocate of Dennis Hart Mahan and was considered one of his best-known students.
-He would write essays to Secretary of War John B. Floyd regarding Mahan's principals, and on request from Floyd, evaluated Colonel Joseph Totten's plans to defend New York City.
+He rejected the contemporary military strategy of the time and was a strong advocate of Dennis Hart Mahan.
+Morton wrote essays to Secretary of War John B. Floyd regarding Mahan's principals, and on request from Floyd, evaluated Colonel Joseph Totten's plans to defend New York City.
 The findings were presented to Floyd in his Memoir on the Dangers and Defenses of New York City, which showed that improvement was needed.

-After leaving the United States Military Academy, Morton would be the chief engineer of the Sandy Hook Lighthouse district in New Jersey.
-Once his work there was completed, he was appointed by the Department of the Interior as chief engineer of the Washington Monument and the water works in the District of Columbia.
+He was appointed by the Department of the Interior as chief engineer of the Potomac water works in the District of Columbia and led work on the Washington Aqueduct and the Washington Monument.
 During this time, Morton would also be promoted to first lieutenant.

 In 1860, Morton was selected by the Navy Department to examine the Chiriquí Province in Central America for the possibility of a railroad across the Isthmus of Panama.
 He concluded from his findings that it was possible, but contracted malaria while in the area.

 While recovering in Washington, Morton was sent in March 1861 to Dry Tortugas, Florida to act as the supervising engineer for Fort Jefferson.
 With the orders to put the fort into fighting condition, he attempted to help conceive a 420-gun fort and was promoted to captain on August 6, 1861.
 When malaria affected Morton again in early 1862, he returned to Washington to recover.
 Once he was well, he helped with the repairs at Fort Mifflin, Pennsylvania.